TheMindOverMarket/tmom-app-frontend/README.md

-# Mind Over Market - Application Frontend
+# TheMindOverMarket - Application Frontend

-This repository houses the authenticated dashboard and trading interface for Mind Over Market.
+This repository houses the authenticated dashboard and trading interface for TheMindOverMarket.

 ## Architecture